 There’s a bunch of lakes in Finland, but it’s also a very chilly country.
 Being a part of Scandinavia, it can hardly be any other way.
 And Rovaniemi is the official hang-out of Santa Claus, in as much such a thing can be “official.”

 Santa hangs out in his grotto, which you can visit for free.
 You’ll get your fill of holiday spirit there, especially when you see the reindeer.
 There’s also the Arktikum museum, in case you wanted to know about the non-gift bearing life in those parts.
-And since it’s the administrative centre of Lapland, there are other means of entertainment about.
+And since it’s the administrative center of Lapland, there are other means of entertainment.
 How about trying your hand at arctic rally?

 But there’s more to Innsbruck than just a history of broken limbs; actually, history happened in this place!
 This was the royal home of Hapsburgs, and it features architecture that is much more beautiful than the inbred royals that inhabited it.
 For more freak sights, visit the Swarovski Crystals HQ.

 Yes, we know that Transylvania is a region rather than a city.
 However, we have already advised you to visit it, so why not do it during Christmas?
 It is well known that vampires hate snow and eggnog.
 Visit the region now and enjoy all the ancient towns, castles and cathedrals while making Winterfell jokes as locals roll their eyes.
 Saxon fortified churches are plenty enough to be an entire category of objects to visit, and you can’t miss Corvin and Bran castles.

 In addition to many historical sites, Transilvania also hosts national parks and ski resorts, and I don’t have to tell you that those look smashing when snow is out and about.
 If you don’t pass out while marking turd jokes at the Turda national park, make sure to go to the Turda salt mine for seconds (and also one of the most impressive mines in the world).

 2. Abisko, Sweden